 To say we in the modern era are suffering a crisis of love would be a gross understatement.
 If nothing is more essential to human happiness than having a partner who can act as a lifeboat amid the sea of life’s misfortunes, it’s vital we learn how to sustain gratifying long-term relationships.
 Based on our staggering divorce rates and dwindling number of sex partners, we clearly need a teacher to instruct us.
 In his ever-enlightening self-help manual How Proust Can Change Your Life, British philosopher Alain de Botton argues we can find no better mentor than Marcel Proust, the fine French novelist who also taught us how to suffer successfully, reawaken to the beauty of ordinary things, remember the benefits and limitations of reading, and avoid the lure of platitudes and cliches.

 At the beginning of the chapter “How to Be Happy in Love,” the example of the telephone illustrates the difficulty of keeping a long-term relationship alive.
 When first invented, we stood before the telephone astounded at its ability to allow us to communicate across once unsurpassable distances.
 Now, with just the dial of a few numbers, we could speak to someone over seven thousand miles away in Mumbai from the comfort of our studio apartment in New York.
-But within a span of only a few decades, this technological wonder became just another staple of the average household, as commonplace as cutlery and toasters:
+But within a span of only a few decades, this technological wonder became just another staple of the average household, as commonplace as cutlery and cutting boards:

 “Take the unemotive example of the telephone.
 Bell invented it in 1876.
 By 1900, there were thirty thousand phones in France.
 Proust acquired one and particularly liked a service called the “theater-phone,” which allowed him to listen to live opera and theater in Paris venues.